 No study has ever found negative effects or health risks from working out during your period.
 In fact, a study done at the Umeå University, Sweden, has shown that training the first two weeks of your menstrual cycle (each cycle starts with the first day of your period) actually optimizes your results: “Training during the first two weeks of the cycle is more beneficial to optimize resistance training, than the last two weeks.”

-Now that all excuses off the table, let’s take a closer look at the 4 biggest benefits of exercise during your period:
+Now that that doubt is off the table, let’s take a closer look at the four biggest benefits of exercising during your period:

 1) Boost your mood and combat PMS

-PMS and mood swings vary strongly from person to person.
-Some of us with a uterus might not even feel any mood changes, whereas others might have an inexplicable feeling of being down the days before or during the first days of your period.
+Not everyone experiences PMS or mood swings the days before their period starts.
+Some of us with a uterus might not even feel any mood changes, whereas others might have an inexplicable feeling of being down the days before or during the first days of their period.

-No matter if you have extreme PMS or not, get your body moving and some endorphins flowing: “When you exercise, your body releases chemicals called endorphins.
-These endorphins interact with the receptors in your brain that reduce your perception of pain.
-Endorphins also trigger a positive feeling in the body, similar to that of morphine”
+No matter if you have extreme PMS or not, get your body moving and some endorphins flowing.
+The endorphins released during and after a workout trigger a positive feeling in the body, “similar to that of morphine”.

-Studies have proved that people experiencing depression benefit from exercise as it decreases levels of depression and boosts the mood.
-So why not apply that to the battle of the pre-period blues?
+Studies have investigated the link between mental health and the positive benefits of physical activity and have found that exercising decreases levels of depression and boosts the mood.
+So why not apply that to the battle plan against the pre-period blues?

 2) Enhance blood circulation and ease menstrual cramps

-As mentioned above, the endorphins released during workouts reduce the perception of pain, gets your blood circulation going and helps reduce menstrual cramps.
+The endorphins released during workouts reduce the perception of pain and moving your body gets your blood circulation going which helps reduce menstrual cramps.

-Exercising is also known for reducing your levels of stress and anxiety, which can then reduce the severity of your menstrual cramps.
+Exercising is also known for reducing your levels of stress and anxiety, which can then decrease the severity of your menstrual cramps.
 It's all connected.

 3) Exercising beats fatigue and headaches

-Still and especially during the first days of your period, your body needs more rest and sleep.
-So make sure that you combine the exercise and give your body time to rest as well.
-No Netflix session has ever felt better than after moving for a little bit.
+Especially during the first days of your period, your body needs more rest and sleep.
+So make sure that you combine exercising with enough time for your body to rest.

 4) Regulate irregular periods naturally